kanyunke/kanyunke/README.md

-- 👋 Hi, I’m @kanyunke
+- 👋 Hi, I’m Minghan!
-- 👀 I’m interested in ...
+- 👀 I’m interested in artificial intelligence and cyber security
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning computer science at Univerisy of Toronto.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any meaningful project, or non meningful ones.
-- 📫 How to reach me ...
+- 📫 minghan.deng@outlook.com

 <!---
 kanyunke/kanyunke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.